wp-plugins/pager-widget/readme.txt

 Tested up to: 3.0.3
 Stable tag: trunk

-This widget prints "Parent | Previous | Next" links to navigate between pages at the same level in the page hierarchy (and up to the parent page).
+Prints "Parent | Previous | Next" links to navigate between pages at the same level in the page hierarchy (and up to the parent page).

 == Description ==